 The public service union UNISON has recognised that employees undergoing investigations and treatment for infertility are often left with no choice but to take either sick leave or annual leave to cover the period of their absence.
 This is despite the worldwide recognition of infertility as a ‘disease of the reproductive system’, defined as such by the World Health Organisation, the National Institute for Health and Care Excellence (NICE) and the National Group on Infertility commissioned by the Scottish Government.

 Fertility Network Scotland has worked with UNISON to implement a fertility policy to ensure that those requiring investigations and treatment for infertility are protected from workplace discrimination and are subject to the same rules as other employees who wish to take medical leave.
-All 32 local authorities in Scotland have now adopted this policy.
+From the end of July 2017 all 32 local authorities in Scotland had adopted this policy.

 Here are some examples of employers who have a policy on fertility treatments:-

 - Bristol City Council offers paid time off for fertility treatment granted to both partners (including same sex partners) to attend one programme of treatment.

 - ASDA allows up to three periods of paid leave for IVF, with five days for women and one day for men, along with the option of swapping shifts to fit around appointments and additional unpaid leave if necessary.

 - Tesco offers time off with contractual pay to employees undergoing treatment up to a maximum of one working week (pro-rata for part time).
 This time can be granted for one working week per treatment cycle up to a maximum of three times in an individual’s employment with Tesco.
 The company also offer support to employees who are partners of someone undergoing treatment – a maximum of 2 days per treatment cycle, if their attendance is required.

 - London & Quadrant Housing give unlimited paid time off for fertility treatment – they say that staff are very careful not to abuse this, and most only take a few days when they are having their treatment.